CZEditor/CZEditorOld/README.md

 The point is to make an experimental, accessible, free, crazy, open-source, fun video editor for everybody to just use.

-It has been started out of nessecity.
+It has been started out of necessity.
 We do not realize how much our hardware is capable of.
 Just because it cant run Windows 10, does not mean it cant run a video editor.

 If it can run the Source Engine it can run this.